 | Escalation | Yellow | Interactions where Supervisor escalation requested. |

-Use to: Identify churn risks early, track escalation trends, and prioritize retention.
+Use this to: Identify churn risks early, track escalation trends, and prioritize retention.

-Process conversations after enabling Conversational Intelligence in Configuration > Settings to populate churn insights.
+Enable Conversational Intelligence in Configuration > Settings to populate churn insights before processing conversations.

 CSAT Drivers